top of page

 • Engage with buyers on social media: Invest in learning the ins and outs of channels that are most strategic for your brand.
 Join in on relevant conversations and express your brand’s personality online.

-• Start a blog: Publish articles that showcase various ways to use your product and/or simply addresses questions people might have when searching for a brand like yours.
+• Learn how to make a blog: Publish articles that showcase various ways to use your product and/or simply addresses questions people might have when searching for a brand like yours.
 A blog can help you to expand your SEO strategy and reach consumers organically.

 • Partner with influencers: Collaborate with influencers or other brands that target similar audiences as you.
 Be sure to offer something in return and to lean on their areas of expertise.